Our content may include links to products from our partners

 ECN stands for Electronic Communication Network, which is a network that allows traders to trade stock outside of the traditional exchanges and trading hours.

 These electronic systems are automated which means that they automatically match buy and sell orders at the preliminary specified price and date.
 Why are they good?
 Most participants don’t want to have an intermediary in the process of trading stocks.

 ECNs give individual traders as well as companies the opportunity to trade directly without using exchanges.
 When the first ECN, Instinet, was introduced many companies used to trade stocks.
 Nowadays, there are many others which help investors trade outside the normal trading hours.

 First of all, to begin trading you need to have an account.
 You can use the Dow index, to which your futures are linked, to determine whether to buy or sell.
 Keep in mind that a single point in the index is equivalent to 10$.

 So if the index goes up by one point, there is a 10$ increase in the value of your futures.
 For instance, the Dow Jones index stands at 9,500.
 What does that mean?
 It means that your futures contract’s value is 95,000$.
 Another thing to know is that premarket traders buy or sell on margin.
 This means that you have to deposit only a small amount of money into your account.

 Premarket Trading Vs Traditional Trading

 What are the differences between the two types of trading?
-To begin with, fewer people participate in the premarket trading than the traditional market trading.
+To begin with, fewer people participate in premarket trading than traditional market trading.
 This might consequently lead to lower trading volume since the people trading is fewer.

 This, on the other hand, can have a serious impact on the prices you desire – you won’t be able to achieve that so easily.
-In addition, you won’t have a full access to all assets because your brokerage might not have access to them during pre-market hours.
+In addition, you won’t have full access to all assets because your brokerage might not have access to them during pre-market hours.

 All these factors indicate that fewer, more prepared, traders use off hours to place their quotes, so be ready to face some difficulties especially if you are not that experienced at trading.